-Picking up the sentiment of voice, the language used, and satisfaction, for both customer, and the agent is essential, to accelerate the service provided and create a frictionless experience.
+Picking up the sentiment of voice, the real-time language used, and satisfaction, for both customer, and the agent is essential, to accelerate the service provided and create a frictionless experience.
 It’s all about understanding your customers, and your agents’ needs, and supporting them as much as possible.

 Here are our top five tips on how best to keep your agents happy and motivated:

 Don’t over-communicate – keep in regular contact more often than you would normally do but be careful not to bombard people.
 Try calling twice a day – morning /evening.